The most beautiful region in England: the Lake District

 If you’re planning on visiting England, I’d nudge you to add it to your travel itinerary.
 This part of the country has inspired writers, painters and poets, and for reasons you’ll discover throughout this post.

-10 reasons why you’ll want to visit the Lake District
+10 reasons why you’ll want to visit — Lake District breaks

 1. There’s a lot of land to see